 Fly into San Diego, CA and out of Jacksonville, FL.
 Our starting hotel has a complimentary shuttle from the San Diego airport.
 We provide a complimentary shuttle from our ending hotel in St. Augustine to the Jacksonville airport or train station, arriving by 10:00am on the last day of the tour.

 "We were all from different states and unacquainted with one another before our southern tier adventure.
 We formed lasting friendships with each other and we have a reunion every other year, planned and hosted by one of us in our own “backyard.”
 This year we will meet in May in Puerto Rico.
 One gal has a vacation home there, is making the arrangements, and will show us the sites.
 My best wishes for this year’s group.
 May they be as lucky as we were to find friends for life!"

 We designed this tour with women over 50 in mind, but women of any age are welcome.
-We will dip our tires into the Pacific Ocean on Friday down the road from our hotel catching the sunrise over the city.
+We will dip our tires into the Pacific Ocean on Thursday down the road from our hotel catching the sunrise over the city.
 Our route takes us on a bike path as we leave the city of San Diego.
 We then begin the adventure of a lifetime over back roads of the southernmost part of the United States.

-After 4 days of cycling, we will have our first day off to let our bodies recover from conquering the mountains east of San Diego, and to prepare for more "bumps" ahead.
+After four days of cycling, we will have our first day off to let our bodies recover from conquering the mountains east of San Diego, and to prepare for more "bumps" ahead.
 Our miles per day are moderate and we'll feel ourselves getting stronger with every mile.

 We ride from the beach in California, through the saguaro desert of Arizona, over the continental divide in New Mexico and into the wildflowers of Texas.
 Then it’s on to the bayou of Louisiana, across the Mississippi River, and onto the white sand beaches at Dauphin Island of Alabama.
 Finally, we celebrate our finish in the nation’s oldest city of St. Augustine, Florida.